vlaght/terminal-radio/README.md

 ### Using Nix

-If you have Nix with flakes enabled:
+If you have Nix with `flakes` and `nix-command` experimental features enabled enabled:

 ```bash
 # Install directly